THE HEALTH BENEFITS OF NETBALL

 The health benefits of netball include fitness and bone strength, but the social and wellbeing benefits are also significant.
 Here’s why you should try playing netball.

-If you’re looking for a fun way to build fitness while you socialise, netball could be your game.
+If you’re looking for a fun way to build fitness and improve your wellbeing while you socialise, netball could be your game.

-“Netball’s a great sport to take up or continue to play, as it offers a broad range of health benefits,” says Alanna Antcliff, head physiotherapist for Australia’s national team, the Diamonds.
+“Netball’s a great sport to take up or continue to play, as it offers a broad range of health benefits,” says Alanna Antcliff, head physiotherapist for Australia’s national netball team, the Diamonds.
 “It works on fitness, endurance and strength.
-You’re also forming new friendships, building confidence, and sharpening attention.”
+You’re also forming new friendships, building confidence and sharpening attention.”

 HCF is a proud partner of Netball Australia, supporting more than one million players across the country, from grassroots to elite levels.
-We meet top netballers and Aussies across the country who love the game at our HCF Netball Hub
+Meet top netballers and Aussies across the country who love the game at our HCF Netball Hub.

 Most would be familiar with the fast-paced passing game, which has seven team members on court, playing four quarters of 15 minutes each, in positions such as goal attack, centre and goal defence.